mark2515/single-player-monopoly/README.md

 # single-player-monopoly
-You're not mistaken, one person can play Monopoly too.
-Come and experience it!
-[Visit Here](https://single-player-monopoly.vercel.app/)
+You read that right, one person can indeed play Monopoly.
+Come try it out for yourself!
+[View Site](https://single-player-monopoly.vercel.app/)

 ## Game Rules
 - Each turn, you get to roll the dice once and advance the number of spaces indicated by the dice